-“Assets” include cars, boats, investments, expensive jewelry and artworks.
-Other assets are excluded, such as household items.
+“Assets” include property, cars, boats, investments, expensive jewelry and artwork.
+Other assets such as household items are excluded.

 The wealth tax is an annual tax on the total value of your taxable assets as of 31 December.
 If you are required to pay wealth tax, you must submit the wealth tax form after the end of the tax year and pay it between May and June.

-If you are non-resident, you are taxed from 0.2% to 2.5%, depending on the amount over your allowance.
-The higher the amount, the greater the percentage.
+The default rate goes from 0.2% to 2.5%.
+The higher the total assets, the greater the percentage.
 The top rate applies starting around 10 million euros.

-The total amount of this tax, including the shared amount of the general part of the IRPF tax base, may not exceed 60% of the general part of the tax base of this tax.
-In case the addition of these two amounts exceeds this limit, the amount of the wealth tax will be reduced so as not to exceed this limit, without the reduction being able to exceed 80%.
+The total amount of the wealth tax plus the income tax to be paid for that year may not exceed 60% of the income tax base.
+If the sum of these two amounts exceeds this limit, the amount of the wealth tax gets reduced so as not to exceed this limit.

 The value of the properties you own will be the highest of: